Introduction: NBFC Registration in India

 - Chit funds business

-However, it does not include under its regime, any institution whose business (principle) is related to that of sale or purchase of goods, any activity that is industrial or agricultural in nature etc.
+However, it does not include under its regime, any institution whose business (principle) is related to the of sale or purchase of goods, any activity that is industrial or agricultural in nature etc.

-On the other hand a residuary non-banking company consists of the company that is engaged as under any scheme in the activity of receiving deposits by means of contributions.
+On the other hand a residuary non-banking company consists of a company that is engaged as under any scheme in the activity of receiving deposits by means of contributions.

 - Mortgage guarantee company